So this year, my butternut squashes are outrageous.

 Excuse the dodgy pyjama trousers.
 It was early.

 Normally, a squash plant will typically produce 2-3 medium-sized squashes, with maybe one being a couple of kilos if the plant fancies showing off.
 To get 10 fruits from 2 plants has left me bewildered as well as chuffed.

 Why Are The Squashes So Big?

-I’ve been asking myself how this has happened, and after some pondering I think I might have the answer.
+I’ve been asking myself how this has happened, and after some pondering, I think I might have the answer.
 I built the raised beds on an area that I cleared over the Winter, and once completed, the soil was full of decomposed plants and roots.
-At the time I thought that the soil looked incredible fertile, and it seemed I may well have been proved right.
+At the time I thought that the soil looked incredibly fertile, and it seemed I may well have been proved right.

 With such growth so early in the season, I have been forced to pick the squashes to stop them growing too large and turn into giant exhibition specimens rather than tasty produce for the plate.
 I’ve never done this before, normally waiting until the fruits are ready in September and October so I’ve no idea how things will go, but I’m hoping they will still ripen up off the plant okay.

 Incredibly, the two plants are also still flowering.
 There seems to be no stopping them.
 I doubt that this late in the year anything else useful will yield, but it’s a very happy feeling knowing just how fertile and rich the soil in my beds are.